AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 -   Example 1

     The following code provides an example on how to write a row that contains 10 attribute columns and write one version of data for each column.
-The system generates a version number \(timestamp\) for the row.
+The version number \(timestamp\) is generated by Tablestore.

     ```
     $attr = array();